-ENGINEERED PRODUCTS AND SERVICES ("ALL OTHER") CATEGORY - SIGNIFICANT IMPACTS ON OPERATING INCOME FOR THE THREE MONTHS ENDED MARCH 31, 2005 COMPARED WITH 2004:
+ENGINEERED PRODUCTS AND SERVICES ("ALL OTHER") CATEGORY - SIGNIFICANT IMPACTS ON OPERATING INCOME FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2005 COMPARED WITH THE SAME 2004 PERIODS:

-- Higher first quarter of 2005 operating income in the railway track maintenance services and equipment business was due principally to increased international contract services and repair parts sales. - O Operating income for the air-cooled heat exchangers business improved in the first quarter of 2005 due to increased volume resulting from an improving natural gas market. - o Increased first quarter of 2005 operating income for the industrial grating products business was due principally to higher selling prices.

-The roofing granules and abrasives business again attained profitable - The roofing granules and abrasives business again attained profitable results in the first quarter of 2005, consistent with prior periods.

-Foreign currency translation in the first quarter of 2005 did not have a - o Foreign currency translation in the first quarter of 2005 did not have a material impact on operating income for the Segment compared with the first quarter of 2004.
+- Higher operating income in the first half of 2005 for the railway track maintenance services and equipment business was due principally to increased international contract services and repair parts sales in the U.S. This was partially offset by increased engineering and selling, general and administrative expenses. - Operating income for the air-cooled heat exchangers business improved in the second quarter and first six months of 2005 due to increased volume resulting from an improving natural gas market.
+Increased second quarter and first half of 2005 operating income for - Increased second quarter and first half of 2005 operating income for the industrial grating products business was due principally to higher selling prices and an improved product mix. - The boiler and process equipment business delivered improved second quarter and first half 2005 results due to improved pricing. - Strong demand for roofing granules and abrasives again resulted in sustained levels of profitable results for that business in the first six months of 2005, consistent with prior periods. - o Foreign currency translation in the second quarter and first six months of 2005 did not have a material impact on operating income for this group compared with the second quarter and first six months of 2004, respectively.